 Personnel Misconduct Investigations

-We assist with reports of wrongdoing brought directly to the attention of human resources, employee relations, or the general counsel’s office, or through such other means such as an employer’s hotline.
+We assist with reports of wrongdoing brought directly to the attention of management, human resources, employee relations, the general counsel’s office, or through such other means as an employer’s hotline.
 We specialize in providing well-structured, targeted investigations on behalf of public agencies, private employers, and educational institutions, with minimal disruptions to the workplace.
 Our attorneys investigate an array of workplace misconduct allegations, such as violations of standards of conduct, ethical standards, drug and alcohol policies, outside employment policies, and whistleblower allegations.
 In conducting personnel misconduct investigations, we call upon our decades of experience litigating personnel disputes for employees and employers alike.

 EEO and Faragher-Ellerth Harassment Investigations

 We also specialize in conducting investigations into allegations of employment discrimination, harassment, retaliation, and other forms of allegations based on anti-discrimination in employment laws, as well as allegations EEO-like in nature.
-While many employers already have an EEO/Diversity office to address Title XII complaints, we know that management sometimes conducts its own investigation into these types of allegations.
+While many employers already have an EEO/Diversity office to address discrimination complaints, we know that management sometimes conducts its own investigation into these types of allegations.
 Our attorneys meet the EEOC’s training requirements to investigate such claims.
 This enables our attorneys to have first-hand knowledge of the EEOC’s standards for quality investigations into EEO and EEO-type claims.

 For decades, employers have been addressing an ever-increasing number of workplace harassment and hostile work environment claims.
-When these claims are based on a Title XII protected category such as race, color, sex, national origin, or religion, most employers today have an anti-harassment policy in place to address them.
-These workplace policies are the result of two landmark United States Supreme Court cases in 1998 known as Faragher and Ellerth.
+When these claims are based on a Title VII protected category such as race, color, sex, national origin, or religion, most employers today have an anti-harassment policy in place to address them.
+These workplace policies are the result of two landmark U.S. Supreme Court cases in 1998 known as Faragher and Ellerth.
 These cases created an affirmative defense for employers from vicarious liability in sexual harassment claims brought against a supervisory employee.
 Since then, the courts have extended the affirmative defense to harassment claims of all other types of protected characteristics found in Title VII, such as race, color, national origin, and religion.
+The Faragher-Ellerth affirmative defense has two conditions.
+If the employer can meet these conditions, it will have a complete defense to the harassment claim.
+Those conditions are: “(a) that the employer exercised reasonable care to prevent and promptly correct any sexually harassing behavior, and (b) that the employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise.”

 To prove the exercise of reasonable care to prevent and correct harassing behavior, most employers have an anti-harassment policy that includes a complaint procedure followed by a prompt investigation.
 These investigations are initiated and directed by management.
 We have extensive experience conducting these investigations.
 We know and meet the standards in the EEOC’s Enforcement Guidance on Harassment in the Workplace.